harshasreevatsa/database/README.md

 link, so when you are prompted for the path, please provide the path to this file where ever you have downnloaded it.
 Then the code will prompt you to enter 1 to  parse the file, or enter 2 to query.
 At this stage enter 1
-Now you will be shown this message -----  "the input file has been parsed and the index files have been generated if you want to query, please enter 2 enter any other key to exit"
+Now you will be shown this message -----  "the input file has been parsed and the index files have been generated, if you want to query please enter 2 , enter any other key to exit"

 At this stage the required "HEX" file will be generated in the same directory in the name "data.db"